 ●Avoid combining antidepressants unless you are instructed to do so

-Selective serotonin reuptake inhibitors (SSRIs) — Drugs in this class include fluoxetine, sertraline, paroxetine, citalopram, fluvoxamine, and escitalopram (table 1).
+Selective serotonin reuptake inhibitors (SSRIs) — Drugs in this class include fluoxetine, sertraline, paroxetine, citalopram, fluvoxamine, and escitalopram (table 1 and table 2).

 The selective serotonin reuptake inhibitors (SSRIs) increase brain levels of the neurochemical serotonin.
 Low levels of serotonin may be one cause of depression.